 - Using toilets provided when possible.

 Fires may only be lit in fireplaces in designated huts and picnic areas using the wood provided.
 Fuel stoves (devices that use gas or liquid fuel) may be used anywhere in the Park.
 It is an offence to light any fire during a total fire ban.

 Due to the risk of bush fires, the Park is closed to all visitors on days of Severe, Extreme or Catastrophic fire danger.
-Visitors are also not encouraged to access remote areas of the Park during Very High – Severe fire danger as evacuation may be difficult.
+Visitors are also not encouraged to access remote areas of the Park during Very High fire danger as evacuation may be difficult.
 For information on bush fire danger ratings, call 1800 000 699 or visit the Tasmania Fire Service website.

 Mobile phone coverage is variable throughout the Park.